It's Going To Be Me.

 “I’ve been dying to do this all day,” he confesses softly.

 While that may be true, he hadn't intended on indulging in the sweetness of Alaine's lips this time around.
+Certainly not here in the middle of a sidewalk in Queens of all places.
 He'd wanted to see her but also planned to test his ability to resist her.
 Witnessing her touching another man so gently rankled him in a way that melted his resolve.

-Now he waits for her permission on the middle of a Queens’ sidewalk.
+Now he waits with eagerness for her permission.
 When she gives him that slow nod, Lucas presses his lips against hers.

 “Still so sweet,” he says in the face of her dazed features.